 It is common practice to update a personal statement that was used in a previous application cycle, even if you withdrew your application.
 Consider including new experiences (e.g. clinical, research, or community service) when writing your personal statement along with the following: explaining why you want to be a doctor, providing some background information about yourself, and relevant experiences you have participated in to solidify this decision.
 Therefore, it is highly recommended that you update your personal statement.

-Visit this page for helpful tips about writing your Personal Statement and plan to attend a Personal Statement Workshop (offered in the Spring).
+View these slides for helpful tips about writing your Personal Statement and plan to attend a Personal Statement Workshop (offered in the Spring).

 Letters of Recommendation: